danielmiranda22/my-portfolio/public/content/Profile.md

 ## AboutExtra

 - That being said, I’m always open to exploring new technologies.
 Take this portfolio, for example.
-It's built with React and TypeScript, both of which are technologies I hadn't worked with before.
+It's built with React 🚀 and TypeScript, both of which are technologies I hadn't worked with before.

 ## MyActivities

 - Apart from coding, some other activities that I love to do!
+- Sports
 - Travel
-- Play Sports
+- Tracking
-- Hang out with friends

 ## Tools